 Renters insurance vs. car insurance coverage after car theft

-Your car window is broken and your laptop is stolen: Your renters insurance would cover the replacement of your computer up to your policy limits.
-If you have comprehensive auto insurance, it will cover the costs of the window repair up to that policy's limits.
+Your renters insurance will cover the replacement of your stolen computer up to your policy limits.
+If you have comprehensive auto insurance, it will cover the cost of the window repair up to that policy's limits.

-Your driver's license or other documents are stolen: If your driver's license, credit cards or other personal documents are stolen from your car, a standard renters insurance will not cover identity theft.
-Most renters insurance companies offer riders you can purchase that can help with the costs of replacing the stolen documents.
+If your driver's license, credit cards or other personal documents are stolen from your car, a standard renters insurance will not cover identity theft.
+That said, most renters insurance companies offer riders you can purchase that will help cover the cost of replacing the stolen documents.
 This includes notarization, certification of letters to credit bureaus and any other costs associated with the replacement process.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.